 Two trials started in 2020 with suppliers of software that uses image recognition and machine learning to identify safety and condition defects.
-It is hoped that these will make collection of data quicker, more consistent, and reliable and should free up officer time to focus on analysis of issues rather than collection of data.
+These will make collection of data quicker, more consistent, and reliable and should free up officer time to focus on analysis of issues rather than collection of data.
 This should provide better value for money.